campa-consortium/lattice-standard/source/standard/coordinates.md

 A) The branch coordinates are constructed by connecting the `downstream` reference frame of one element with the `upstream` reference frame of the next element in the branch.
-Coordinates shown is for the mating of element `A` to element `B`.
+Coordinates shown are for the mating of element `A` to element `B`.
 B) Example with drift element `dft` followed by a bend `bnd`.
 Both elements are unreversed.
 C) Similar to (B) but in this case element `bnd` is reversed.
 D) Similar to (C) but in this case a reflection patch `P` has been added in between `dft` and `bnd`.